 You can neatly organize the Outlook Inbox using folders.
 Select an email and use Shift + Ctrl + M on Windows or Shift + Command + M on Mac to move the email to a different folder.

 10. Mark As Junk

 Junk folder lets you put away the irrelevant emails in a separate folder.
 To mark an email as Junk, use the Ctrl + J on Windows or Shift + Command + J on Mac.
-You can also opt for the Ctrl + Alt + J keys to mark an email as not Junk on Windows.
+You can also opt for the Ctrl + Alt + J keys on Windows to unmark an email in the Junk folder.